AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-agile-issues-with-tasks-on-iteration.md

 ---
-title: "Agile: Issues with tasks added to an iteration"
+title: 'Agile: Issues with tasks added to an iteration'
-description: "Multiple have been reported regarding issues added to an iteration"
+description: Multiple have been reported regarding issues added to an iteration
 hidefromtoc: yes
+exl-id: 25ca4bba-4e0e-470e-ac25-9dede2c6a3be
 ---
 # Agile: Issues with tasks added to an iteration

 >[!NOTE]